Subaru Forester hybrid interior, dashboard & comfort

 The Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside

-The Subaru Forester hybrid's dashboard feels durable without being too drab, and all of the key functions are easy to find.
+The Forester hybrid's dashboard feels durable without being too drab, and all of the key functions are easy to find.
 It does look rather clunky and dated from a design perspective, and it’s button-heavy on the steering wheel, but the touchscreen is big, easy to use and includes Apple CarPlay and Android Auto as standard.
-The driving position is very good in the Forester, with a power-adjustable seat on both trim levels that offers a good breadth of adjustment to better enjoy the great visibility.
+The driving position is very good, with a power-adjustable seat on both trim levels that offers a good breadth of adjustment to better enjoy the great visibility.
 A central armrest is standard in the front and back.

 The Forester’s dashboard is dominated by the big touchscreen in its centre, with a smaller, grainier screen positioned above it to show the powertrain and trip-computer information.
 Otherwise, the air-conditioning buttons are straightforward and the driver’s dials are easy to read.
 What can be confusing is the array of buttons on the steering wheel, but otherwise there’s a durable, function-first feel to the dashboard that’s in keeping with the rest of the car.